 Sutton Creek Beach Clean: Pre-Assessment

 We are lucky to live in such a beautiful part of Dublin, surrounded by the sea and beaches on both sides!
 Unfortunately both beaches in Sutton are badly affected by litter and pollution, especially Sutton Creek.
 Currents and tides wash the cities rubbish up on our shores on a massive scale, and it’s getting worse all the time!!
-We will be out doing a beach clean on Saturday morning (11th November) with @patjack67 @cleancoasts and @surfersagainstsewage at 11am to try tackle the problem.
+Have a look at some of the images from our beach clean pre-assessment.
+We will be out doing a beach clean on Saturday morning, 11th November with Patrick Jackson and Clean Coasts at 11am to try tackle the problem.
 Please join if you are free and want to get involved in a community driven effort to clean up our local environment.

 Weather conditions had been stormy the week before with high tides changing the usual layout of the beach.
 On an average day you could fill several sacks of bulky litter but on this particular day we were pleased to see the pollution was sparse and overall the beach looked clear.
 One of the volunteers had been collecting small shells when she noticed tiny round beads scattered on the sand.
 This was my first sighting of plastic nurdles and it had a sobering effect on me.
 I had seen images of this kind of pollution before but I never imaged it reaching our small shoreline.
 Nurdles are tiny pre-industrial pellets used to manufacture plastic products such as toys, synthetic fabrics or plastic packaging.
 This type of plastic pollution had most likely come from a cargo ship spill out at sea.
 The inorganic beads were nearly invisible, blending in amongst the sand and shells.
 These pellets can easily be mistaken for micro organisms which are tiny enough to be ingested by small fish such as krill.
 The plastic then enters the food chain via sea birds and larger marine mammals and finally contaminates our food source.
 The rate at which species are disappearing in our ecosystems due to pollution is accelerating.